lucianux/english/A1/README.md

 - No, I / You / He / She / It / We / They cannot.
 - No, I / You / He / She / It / We / They can't.

-### Can, Can't / Use
+### Can, Can't - Use

--- Use 1 / Ability
+- Use 1 - Ability.
 We use can/can’t to talk about ability in the present (=things that we know how to do).
 Examples:
-Laura can sing very well.
+  - Laura can sing very well.
-I can’t speak German.
+  - I can’t speak German.

--- Use 2 / Possibility / Permission
+- Use 2 - Possibility / Permission.
 We use can/can’t to ask for permission or to say if something is possible or not.
 Examples:
-Can I sit here ?
+  - Can I sit here ?
-You can't park your car here.
+  - You can't park your car here.
-You can’t vote if you aren’t 18 years old.
+  - You can’t vote if you aren’t 18 years old.
-I’m sorry but I can’t come to the party.
+  - I’m sorry but I can’t come to the party.
-Can you go ?
+  - Can you go ?

--- Use 3 / Ask for something
-We use can/can’t to ask for something and to order in bars, restaurants, shops, etc.
+- Use 3 - Ask for something.
+We use can/can’t to ask for something and to order in bars, restaurants, shops, etc. Examples:
-Examples:
-Can you lend me some money ?
+  - Can you lend me some money ?
-Can I have some water, please ?
+  - Can I have some water, please ?
-Can I have a burger and a soda ?
+  - Can I have a burger and a soda ?
-Can you drive me to the station ?
+  - Can you drive me to the station ?

-******* The imperative – Sit down!
+### The imperative – Sit down!
 Don't talk!

-- Form
-The form of the verb used for the imperative is the base form of the verb (=the infinitive without to).
+- The form of the verb used for the imperative is the base form of the verb (=the infinitive without to).
 There is no subject.
-Examples
+Examples:
-Be quiet.
+  - Be quiet.
-Call me soon.
+  - Call me soon.

-The negative imperative is made with do not or don’t + infinitive (no subject).
+- The negative imperative is made with do not or don’t + infinitive (no subject).
+Examples:
-Examples
-Don't shout.
+  - Don't shout.
-Do not disturb.
+  - Do not disturb.

-- Use 1 / Give instructions
+- Use 1 / Give instructions.
+Examples:
-Examples
-Open the package carefully.
+  - Open the package carefully.
-Connect the cable into the plug.
+  - Connect the cable into the plug.
-Press the green button.
+  - Press the green button.

-- Use 2 / Give orders
+- Use 2 / Give orders.
+Examples:
-Fasten your seatbelt.
+  - Fasten your seatbelt.
-Stop talking!
+  - Stop talking!
-Run!
+  - Run!

-- Use 3 / Offer something or invite someone to something Have some cookies.
+- Use 3 / Offer something or invite someone to something.
+Examples:
+  - Have some cookies.
-Come and sit with us.
+  - Come and sit with us.

-- Use 4 / Give advice
+- Use 4 / Give advice.
+Examples:
-Get some sleep.
+  - Get some sleep.
-Tell her how you feel.
+  - Tell her how you feel.
-Go and have fun.
+  - Go and have fun.

-- Use 5 / Give warnings
+- Use 5 / Give warnings.
+Examples:
-Don’t touch that cable.
+  - Don’t touch that cable.
-Please, Stop the car!
+  - Please, Stop the car!

 - Bonus - You can use let’s + verb to make suggestions.
-Examples
+Examples:
-It’s very hot today.
+  - It’s very hot today.
 Let’s go to the swimming pool.
-Let’s not go out today.
+  - Let’s not go out today.
 I’m very tired.

 ******* Would you like...?
 I'd like...
 Like ...